-Despite its grey and sometimes dreary facade, expats will find a host of interesting sights and activities in Bucharest.
-From its historic buildings and museums to its ornate churches and beautiful parks, visitors will learn about the city’s troubled past while experiencing first-hand its quest for modernity in present-day, post-Soviet Romania.
+Despite its grey and sometimes dreary facade, Bucharest offers expats a host of interesting sights and activities.
+From its historic buildings and museums to ornate churches and beautiful parks, visitors will learn about the city's troubled past while experiencing first-hand its quest for modernity in present-day, post-Soviet Romania.

 Recommended attractions in Bucharest